Faina, Goiás: Xeroderma pigmentosum in Araras

 In the village of Araras, located within the municipality, a significant percentage of the population harbors the autosomal recessive gene causing degrees of the variant form of xeroderma pigmentosum, an inherited condition causing decreased ability to repair DNA damage such as that caused by ultraviolet (UV) light, with tens of people exhibiting the full spectrum of symptoms.
-The gene originated with a few European settlers that arrived in the area some time in the 18th or 19th century.
+The gene originated with a few European settlers who arrived in the area sometime in the 18th or 19th century.
 A high degree of consanguinous marriages resulted in an increased incidence of the condition for children conceived by those marriages.
 Approximately 1 in 40 people in Araras and 1 in 410 people in the municipality of Faina show the full spectrum of symptoms, a far greater incidence than average.

 Tourism

 There are several waterfalls in the area, including Cachoeira das Três Quedas, which has a fall of 50 m.
 There is also a cavern 120 m deep with several large chambers containing both stalagmites and stalactites.